TeunMos-PixelChat/deployment/README.md

 # Running the project

+> **Note:** Some of the following commands only work on Linux.
+If you are using Windows, you can use the `WSL` (Windows Subsystem for Linux) to run them for now.
+I'm working on a solution to make it work on Windows without `WSL`.

+> Some of the following commands require `make` to be installed.
+If you don't have it, you can run the commands in the `Makefile` manually.

 There are main ways to run the entire project with all its services:

 ## Docker Compose